 The teacher invites students to take surveys and polls for a consensus on issues.
 The students consult with the teacher to share how they learn best and have conversations about their strengths, interests, and challenges.
 During the consultation, the teacher and student determine the most appropriate tools, resources, and learning strategies to support their learning.
 This is where the teacher starts developing the relationship with each student that changes as they learn.
 The student discusses how they plan to meet their learning goals and the best way to assess what they learned with the teacher.
 These conversations validate them as a learner.
 The teacher then designs the lesson from the feedback, surveys, and opinions to determine the best instructional strategies based on the diverse students at the extremes based on Universal Design for Learning.

 Students define their learning targets with the teacher, how they plan to meet learning goals and articulate how they will demonstrate mastery with evidence of learning.
 The student’s voice is encouraged because now they are more invested in how and what they learn.
-They are encouraged to attend meetings and participate by brainstorming ideas.
-Each student working alone or with others where they use the design thinking process around different topics either individually or in groups.
+They are encouraged to attend meetings and participate in brainstorming ideas.
+Each student is working alone or with others where they use the design thinking process around different topics either individually or in groups.
 They are responsible for how they design and meet their learning goals.
 They demonstrate evidence of their learning and their participation in a group.

 Students take on roles in decision making in the classroom and school, i.e. committees, clubs, student council, etc. As part of a member of a project or group, they are learning together and how to collaborate.
 They learn from and teach each other and designing and creating together.
 Students contribute to the design of lessons and projects based on their interests and questions.
 You will see students in multiple areas in the room working in pairs, small groups, one or two students in a corner of the room, or a student working one-on-one with the teacher.
 Some students are sharing information virtually.
 You may even notice a group where one student is leading a brainstorming session with their peers using collaborative tools.
-The noise level changes and is beginning to sound more like a coffee shop with “controlled chaos.”
+The noise level changes and is beginning to sound more like a coffee shop with “controlled chaos” or “messy learning.”
 You are now hearing an exciting buzz of voices from around the room.

 Students have identified an authentic, real-world problem or challenge that they want to tackle.
-You may see students in the hallways or other areas in or outside of the school with an excitement about information or resources they discovered that could solve the problem.
+You may see students in the hallways or other areas in or outside of the school with excitement about information or resources they discovered that could solve the problem.
 They are brainstorming ideas and generating solutions.
 Students are using technology effectively to make connections and build a network of peers.
 They are showcasing evidence of mastery demonstrating how they tackled the problem.
 They may even create a call to action in an exhibition, on a website, for their peers.
 This is where students are starting to advocate for themselves and are developing self-regulation skills.
 This is also where you see students protesting about crucial local and national issues like gun control and school safety.
 You will see more students at this level participating in global projects like the UN Sustaining Development Goals.

 This is where students take on a leadership role around their passions, interests, or what they want to do to make a difference.
 They believe in the cause to the point that it drives everything they are doing now.
 They self-direct their learning and take responsibility for the outcomes.
 The teacher takes on the role of advisor, providing feedback and any support needed in finding connections and resources to meet goals around what each learner believes is their purpose for learning.
 They take on their purpose to make a difference and change the status quo.
 This is where students are advocating for others and what they believe in and have autonomy and agency.
 You may see students running for office, for school boards, for planning commissions, or running political campaigns.
 Their voice not only matters, in their leadership role they make sure their voice is heard.